mattlehrer/mattlehrer.com-eleventy/src/blog/getting-started-with-svelte.md

 tags: software
 ---

-I wrote this up for my friend [Justin](https://www.twitter.com/jstn) who is mostly a Ruby developer but also Objective C, a little React and has probably dabbled in a bunch more.
+I wrote this up for my friend [Justin](https://www.twitter.com/jstn) who is, among other things, mostly a Ruby developer but also Objective C, a little React and has probably dabbled in a bunch more.
 I've been telling him how much I love Svelte and this is how I recommend getting started right now.

 ## What is Svelte?